Mattsu-code/EEM-CNN-Micropollutant-Quantification/README.md

 2. Place the downloaded Natural_water/ and Wastewater/ directories in the root of this repository
 3. Install dependencies:
 4. Open and execute EEM_OMPs_DL.ipynb in Jupyter Lab

+4. Open and execute EEM_OMPs_DL.ipynb in Jupyter Lab

+## Repository Structure

+EEM-CNN-Micropollutant-Quantification/
+├── EEM_OMPs_DL.ipynb          # Main processing and modeling pipeline
+├── LICENSE                    # MIT License
+├── README.md                  # This file
+├── Natural_water/
+│   └── README.md              # Instructions for natural water data placement
+└── Wastewater/
+ └── README.md              # Instructions for wastewater data placement

+## Citation

+If this code is used in your research, please cite: *Expert-Free Deep Learning of Fluorescence Spectra for Direct Quantification of Organic Micropollutants in Complex Waters*

+And the original dataset:

+Paradina-Fernández, L.; Wünsch, U.; Bro, R.; Murphy, K. Direct Measurement of Organic Micropollutants in Water and Wastewater Using Fluorescence Spectroscopy.
+ACS ES&T Water 2023, 3(12), 3905–3915.